Help Center

 What to do here

-• Choose the outcome (MVC or Missed).
+• Choose the outcome honestly.

-• Pick the blocker/pattern that hit you.
+• Pick the blocker that best fits what happened.

 Weekly Cycle